Circle of Hope Girls Ranch: Reporting of abuse

 Allegations of abuse at the ranch were first made known about a year after it opened in 2006.
 Parents, former students, and staff filed multiple reports to state authorities, but to no avail.
-Federal prosecutors refused to file charges after a 2018 report by the Missouri State Highway Patrol regarding child abuse at the ranch, and prosecutors in Missouri also refused to file charges after another report the year before.
+Federal prosecutors refused to file charges after a 2018 report by the Missouri State Highway Patrol regarding child abuse at the ranch, and prosecutors in Missouri had also refused to file charges after another report the year before.
 Former students have alleged that their experiences with the ranch were largely ignored by Missouri's Department of Social Services.
 The ranch largely evaded detection by authorities due to a law that protected faith-based schools from the requirement of basic oversight.

 Starting in 2020, the ranch started to gain wider media attention due to former residents using social media to talk about their experiences at the ranch.
-Among those who spoke out against the ranch is Amanda Householder, the daughter of Boyd and Stephanie Householder, who are the owners of the ranch.
-Amanda set up a TikTok account in May carrying the bio: “My parents own an abusive boarding school for girls.
-This is my page exposing it.”
-Videos by Amanda and former residents describing abuse at the ranch amassed more than 33 million views — and finally prompted action.
+Amanda Householder, the daughter of Boyd and Stephanie Householder, the owners of the ranch, initially posted messages defending them and the institution, but later contacted some of the accusers and became convinced of the validity of their claims and joined with them in calling for action.
+Amanda set up a TikTok account in May carrying the bio: "My parents own an abusive boarding school for girls.
+This is my page exposing it."
+Videos by Amanda and former residents describing abuse at the ranch amassed more than 33 million views—and finally prompted action.

 Investigations were also launched by the Kansas City Star and the Cedar County Republican, both local newspapers in Missouri.

-Yelp Contribution To Hiding Abuse

-Almost 100 complaints against Circle of Hope were removed from Yelp starting in 2018.

 Lawsuits

 Multiple lawsuits were filed against the ranch in September 2020 by former residents.
 These residents alleged, among other things, that they had been raped, molested, denied food and water, handcuffed, chained, and forced to stand in front of a wall for hours on end.

 In July 2021, four of these lawsuits were settled.
-The amounts that the plaintiffs settled for are reportedly confidential.
+The amounts that the plaintiffs settled for were reportedly confidential.

 In March 2022, Amanda sued her parents, along with other parties, alleging that her parents made her perform forced labor, beat her, and forced her to punish other students.

 In August 2022, Oklahoma woman and former student Maggie Drew sued the Householders and other parties, including Agape Boarding School and the Agape Baptist Church.
-She alleges that they committed sex trafficking.
+She alleged that they committed sex trafficking.

+More than 15 lawsuits have been filed regarding the ranch as of June 2024.